Australian-Imaging-Service/xnat4tests/README.rst

 Command line interface
 ~~~~~~~~~~~~~~~~~~~~~~

-The test XNAT can be launched via the CLI by
+A test XNAT instance can be launched using the CLI with

 .. code-block:: bash